symfony/symfony-docs/reference/constraints/Choice.rst

             }
         }

-If the static callback is stored in a different class, for example ``Util``, you can pass the class name and the method as an array.
+If the callback is stored in a different class and is static, for example ``Util``, you can pass the class name and the method as an array.

 .. configuration-block::